 She first struck several parked cars, sending Wallingford police into pursuit.
 After she almost hit first responders at a separate crash, state police joined in on the chase.
 The woman lost control of the van and struck a tree, where she was pronounced dead.

-The lack of security measures for patients’ safety may possibly be considered negligence on the hospital's part in this case.
-If you feel a loved one was harmed because of a hospital's lack of patient care, contact a Connecticut Wrongful Death Attorney with Carter Mario Injury Lawyers.
+The lack of security measures for patients’ safety may possibly be considered negligence on the hospital’s part in this case.
+If you feel a loved one was harmed because of a hospital’s lack of patient care, contact a Connecticut Wrongful Death Attorney with Carter Mario Law Firm.